ayush51/tutorial/tutorial.md

 <a name="chat_box"></a>
 ####Chat box

-The following list covers the defaults for the chat box settings.
-It is possible to adapt all of these to meet your needs, if you so desire.
+The following list covers the default settings for the chat box.
+Each of these can be changed to suit your needs.

 ###### The default chat box settings: